HelpMe-Pls/Life-Engineering/Backend/NodeJS/Frameworks.md

     context: ExecutionContext,
   ): boolean | Promise<boolean> | Observable<boolean> {
     const request = context.switchToHttp().getRequest();
-    return validateRequest(request); // `validateRequest` could be imported of implemented as a private method in this same class
+    return validateRequest(request); // `validateRequest` could be imported or implemented as a private method in this same class
   }
 }
 ```